IntelRealSense/librealsense/wrappers/tensorflow/README.md

 ![foxdemo](images/cropping.PNG)

 ###### 2. Channeling
-Before channeling, IR images are converted to 1-channel image of 16-bits depth.
-IR (infra red) image is added as a second channel to both ground truth and depth image, to add more information about the depth of each object in the image.
+We expand left infrared image to 16-bits and attach it as second channel to network input and output.
+This gives the network additional visual features to learn from.

 Eventually, the data that is fed to Unet network contains:
 - Noisy images:
-consistes of 2 channels: first channel is a depth image and second channel is the corressponding IR image
+2 channels: first channel is a depth image and second channel is the corressponding IR image
 - Pure images:
-consistes of 2 channels: first channel is a ground truth image and second channel is the corressponding IR image.
+2 channels: first channel is a ground truth image and second channel is the corressponding IR image
-Each channel in both pure and noisy is a 16-bits depth.

 ![foxdemo](images/channeling.PNG)

 #### Training Process
 In order to start a training process, the following is required:
-- Unet Network Implementation : choosing the sizes of convolutions, max pools, filters and strides, along downsampling and upsampling.
+- Unet Network Implementation: choosing the sizes of convolutions, max pools, filters and strides, along downsampling and upsampling.
 - Data Augmentation: preparing dataset that contains noisy and pure images as explained above.
 - Old model (optional): there is an option of training the network starting from a previously-trained model.
-- Epochs : epoch is one cycle through the full training dataset (forth and back).
+- Epochs: epoch is one cycle through the full training dataset (forth and back).
 The default value of epochs number is 100, it could be contolled by an argument passed to the application.

-#### Files Tree
+#### File Tree
-the application will create automatically a file tree:
+The application will create automatically a file tree:
-- images folder: contains original and cropped images for training and testing, also the predicted images
+- `images` folder: contains original and cropped images for training and testing, and also the predicted images
-- logs folder: all tensorflow outputs throughout the training are stored in txt file that has same name as the created model.
+- `logs` folder: all tensorflow outputs throughout the training are stored in txt file that has same name as the created model.
 It contains also a separate log for testing statistics.
-- models folder: each time a training process starts, it creates a new folder for a model inside models folder.
+- `models` folder: each time a training process starts, it creates a new folder for a model inside models folder.
 If the traing starts with old model, it will create a folder with same name as old model adding to it the string "_new"

 		.